Liquid IV Review: Why "Hydration Multipliers" Don't Exist

 How many Liquid IV can you drink in a day?

 Liquid IV's FAQ page recommends one serving per day.
-While there would likely be no harm in consuming more than one serving over a short time period, we do not recommend doing so because consuming an increasing amount of added sugar is unhealthy.
+While there would likely be no harm in consuming more than one serving over a short time period, we do not recommend doing so because consuming significant amounts of added sugar can be unhealthy.

 How does Liquid IV work?

-According to Liquid IV, the balance of electrolytes in their product cause water to enter the bloodstream more rapidly than would occur during standard digestion.
-We have not seen clinical evidence of this, and again, we do not see the value of this outside of severe, clinical dehydration which would be treated in a hospital setting and not with over-the-counter (OTC) supplements.
+According to Liquid IV, the balance of electrolytes in their product causes water to enter the bloodstream more rapidly than would occur during standard digestion.
+We have not seen clinical evidence of this, and again, we do not see the value of this effect outside of circumstances like severe, clinical dehydration which should be treated with a doctor's guidance and not with dietary supplements.

 Stay up-to-date on our research reviews